DimensionDev/Maskbook/docs/rfc/000-External-plugin.md

 type I18NString = string | `@i18n/${string}/${string}`
 type Permission = string

+type PayloadDetail =
+  | URL
-interface PayloadDetail {
+  | {
-  // points to the JSON schema to validate if it is valid schema?: URL preview?: URL
+      // points to the JSON schema to validate if it is valid
+      schema: URL
+      preview: URL
     }
 ```

 Here is an example: